PhD: Utah State University, 1976

 Dr. Rogers is nationally recognized for his contributions to forensic psychology and psychiatry.
 National awards include (1) the Manfred S. Guttmacher Award from the American Psychiatric Association, (2) Distinguished Contributions to Forensic Psychology Award from the American Academy of Forensic Psychologists, and (3) the Amicus Award for the American Academy of Psychiatry and Law.

 His contributions to clinical psychology and the discipline of psychology have also been commended.
 In 2007, the Society of Clinical Psychology honored Dr. Rogers with Distinguished Professional Contributions to Clinical Psychology.
 In 2008, American Psychological Association (APA) bestowed its prestigious Distinguished Professional Contributions to Applied Research Award.
 In 2011, APA again honored Dr. Rogers with its Distinguished Professional Contributions to Public Policy Award.
-In 2011, he became only one of three scholars in APA history to receive both awards.
+In 2011, he became only one of three scholars in APA history to receive both national awards.

 - Rogers Criminal Responsibility Assessment Scales (R-CRAS)